sashagutfraind/musketeer/README.md

 * use the parameters 'maintain_node_attributes':True, 'maintain_edge_attributes':True

 Error writing DOT file or pygraphviz error:
-* pygraphviz is not currently functional in the Windows platform
+* pygraphviz is difficult to install particularly in the Windows platform
 * specify an alternative output file such as "-o my_output.elist"
 * or, try install/ing pydot package